Lexie Liu: 2016–2021: Indie career, 2030, Meta Ego, and Gone Gold

-2021-present: The Happy Star
+2021–2024: The Happy Star

 On November 21, 2022, Liu released a single by the name of "Fortuna" with an accompanying music video.
 "Fortuna" marks a slight change in Liu's style as a high-energy, electropop-inspired track making use of Mandarin, English, and Spanish in the lyrics.
 The song's lyrics and music video were heavily inspired by Egyptian mythology and tarot divination, having been named after the Roman goddess Fortuna, and making references to the Egyptian deities of Set and Anubis.
 On November 29, 2022, Liu followed up the release of "Fortuna" with a single entitled "Magician," with both songs having been inspired by the same theme of tarot divination.
 The lyrics make reference to the major arcana of the Magician, the Moon, the Sun, and the general suits of the Cups, the Wands, and the Pentacles found in tarot decks.
 The musical style of "Magician" is a further exploration of heavy electronic music and was performed in English and Mandarin.

 On December 6, 2022, Liu released the full-length album The Happy Star.
 The album was composed of twelve tracks with “Fortuna" and "Magician" as singles.

 On November 21, 2023, Liu released her single "delulu."

+2024–present: Teenage Ramble

-On April 23, 2024, Liu was featured in the single "On Clap," in Yuqi's EP Yuq1.
+On April 23, 2024, Liu was featured in the single, "On Clap," in Yuqi's EP Yuq1.

 On March 18, 2025, Liu released her single "Pop Girl."

 On May 28, 2025, Liu released her single "FFFFF."

+On July 23, 2025, Liu released her single "Like U."

-On October 16, 2025, Liu released her EP "Teenage Ramble".
+On October 16, 2025, Liu released the full-length album Teenage Ramble.

+On February 26, 2026, Liu released a single, "Klepto", in collaboration with Sophie Powers.

+Liu featured on the song "Break It" from Yves' April 2026 EP Nail and on the song "Porcelain" from Adam Lambert's July 2026 album Adam.

+Liu released remixes of "Pop Girl" featuring Bayli and Isabella Lovestory, and Yves in July 2026.